Document issued on: April 1, 2003

 For questions regarding the use or interpretation of this guidance contact John J. Farnham, Office of Compliance, Center for Devices and Radiological Health (HFZ-332), Food and Drug Administration, 2098 Gaither Rd., Rockville, MD 20850, 301-796-5500.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1212) to identify the guidance you are requesting.

 User Labeling for Devices that Contain Natural Rubber (21 CFR 801.437); Small Entity Compliance Guide; Guidance for Industry

 This guidance represents the Food and Drug Administration's (FDA's) current thinking on this topic.
 It does not create or confer any rights for or on any person and does not operate to bind FDA or the public.
 You can use an alternative approach if the approach satisfies the requirements of the applicable statutes and regulations.
 If you want to discuss an alternative approach, contact the FDA staff responsible for implementing this guidance.
 If you cannot identify the appropriate FDA staff, call the appropriate number listed on the title page of this guidance.

 This guidance is intended to help manufacturers of medical products that contain natural rubber latex, the majority of whom are small businesses.
 This guidance addresses specific federal regulations for labeling medical products that contain natural rubber latex.
 This guidance does not apply to products made from synthetic latex or synthetic rubber that do not include natural rubber in their formulations.